Maybe you are asking yourself, what is local SEO marketing and why does it matter?

 3) Claim Your “Google My Business.”

 It’s super important for every local business to claim their Google My Business and Bing Places for Business page.
 Don’t worry, these platforms are free, and you can get incredible exposure if you have optimized your business to show up in Google’s local listings.

 However, if your business is already on Google My Business page, you can always claim your business.
 There will be a verification process that you’ll need to go through where Google will send a postcard with a PIN to your physical business location.
 After that, you just log in and key in the PIN to verify your business.

 I know, you probably feel that it’s troublesome to go through all these just to claim the business that is yours.
 But think positively – the verification process is for Google to confirm that your business is legitimate and that you’re the business owner.
-If they don’t have this process, anyone could simply claim it as their business and pretend to be the business owner.
+If they didn’t have this procedure, anyone could just claim it as their business and pretend to be the business owner.

 4) Optimize “Google My Business” For local SEO Marketing